hetabjorklund/work-shift-scheduler/README.md

 ## Challenges

 The scheduler will not determine what is the best work schedule - it only produces alternatives which are possible given the conditions.
 The employee in charge of shift scheduling must choose the most appropriate one and tweak it if needed.
-(Of course, if there are many restricting conditions, there might be only one - or none - possible solution.)
+(Of course, if there are many restricting conditions, there might be only one possible solution - or none.)

 ## What next?